How to Build an AI-Powered Invoice Processing Pipeline

 Testing

-Send five real invoices from different vendors to the inbox manually.
-Watch the run trace for each, confirm the parsed fields, and check that the NetSuite vendor bill matches the PDF.
-Only enable the live trigger after the parsed output looks consistent for at least a dozen samples.
+Forward five real invoices from different vendors to your generated mailhook address, one at a time.
+Watch the execution history in Spojit for each run, confirm the parsed fields, and check that the NetSuite vendor bill matches the PDF.
+Only widen the From allowlist and turn on full-volume forwarding after the parsed output looks consistent across at least a dozen samples.

 Learn More